usbr/KPOM/README.md

 # Klamath RiverWare Operations Model (KROM)

+THIS BRANCH IS TO BE USED FOR TESTING KROM DURING WY2022.

 This repository contains the Klamath RiverWare Operations Model (KROM), a daily timestep water management model.
 The repository is structured as follows -
 * *Database* - model input data
 * *Function Sets* - model function sets